What is Average Revenue Per Paying User (ARPPU)?

 - Average number of paying users is the average number of users that pay for the service and/or good over the desired measurement period.

-- If the measurement period is over a period of one month, it is called average revenue per paying monthly active user (ARPPMAU).
+- If the measurement period is a period of one month, it is called average revenue per paying monthly active user (ARPPMAU).

 Marie is an equity research analyst looking to perform an analysis of ABC Company.
-The company offers free and paid services to customers.
+The company offers both free and paid services to customers.
 It reports ARPU but does not disclose ARPPU.

 The company’s ARPU was reported to be $1.30 from an average total user base of 769,231, and revenue generated was $1,000,000.
 In ABC Company’s latest earnings call, Marie recalls the CFO mentioning that paying customers make up 70% of the total customer base.
 The following information was compiled by Maria: